aidenwang9867/Weibo-User-Depression-Detection-Dataset/README.md

-# Weibo User Depression Detection Dataset (微博用户抑郁症检测数据集)
+# Weibo User Depression Detection Dataset

+# (微博用户抑郁症检测数据集)

+## Introduction

 - The Weibo User Depression Detection Dataset **(WU3D)** contains normal user samples and depressed user samples collected by a crawler using the crawling API provided by the Weibo official.
-The dataset is stored using  JSON files, with `depressed.json` for the depressed users and `normal.json` for the normal users.
-The detailed information fields of a user include:
+- The dataset is stored by JSON files, with `depressed.json` for the depressed users and `normal.json` for the normal users.
+It can be download from [Google Drive](https://drive.google.com/file/d/1nzURaI60wF2s4P9-G2JDowirrx0VBelE/view?usp=sharing) or [Baidu Netdisk (百度云盘，提取码yar1)](https://pan.baidu.com/s/10xItuplkTNMmJdOEGBiXPw).
+- The detailed information fields of a user include:

 | Field Name           | Description                                                  |                           Example                            |
 | -------------------- | ------------------------------------------------------------ | :----------------------------------------------------------: |